 Osprey CareerLink is an online registration, job posting system exclusively available for UNF students and graduates.
 Students register, create a profile, and upload a resume and other job search documents.
 Employers post full-time and part-time jobs, co-op and internships, and volunteer positions.
 The system facilitates contact online on a 24/7 basis.
 Positions are posted on a daily basis.
-This page provides a link to the login for Osprey CareerLink and important information on how to make the system work for you.

 Any problems with the system, contact Career Services.

 Participate in UNF Career Services On-campus Recruiting and Resume Referral Programs

 STEP 1: Complete the on-line registration in Osprey CareerLink (Step 1 Above)STEP 2: Upload your resume

 When you sign up for a campus interview it is important that you keep that commitment.
 Interview "no-shows" reflect badly not only on you but the University as a whole.
 Please read the No Show Cancellation Policy before signing up for any campus interviews.

 If you can NOT keep your scheduled interview, you must contact Career Services at least twenty-four hours in advance.
 If an emergency arises on the day of your scheduled interview, making it impossible for you to make the appointment, you must advise Career Services immediately.
 If you fail to show without cancellation, the following policy will be enforced:

 Before you sign up for any interviews with companies/organizations, it is important that you realize that each time you sign up for an interview you are making a serious commitment and are accepting the responsibilities that commitment involves.

 The organizations that come to the University of North Florida campus have made an equally serious commitment.
 Each recruiting organization has sent one or more of their representatives to meet with you, having spent money and considerable travel time to meet those of you who have requested an interview.
 They have every right to expect that you will keep your appointment.